wildhamza/ebook_reader/README.md

 # 📖 eBook Reader App

-A simple and performance-friendly eBook Reader built with Flutter and Firebase.
+A simple and performance-friendly eBook Reader built with Flutter and Supabase.
 Supports Google Sign-In, cloud storage for books, and a basic EPUB/PDF reader.

 ## 🚀 Features
 - 📚 Firestore for storing book metadata